angelaradulescu/angelaradulescu.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Angela Radulescu

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor, Investigator Track

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Icahn School of Medicine at Mt.
+Sinai
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research focuses on the learning mechanisms underlying changes in mental health.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons